MatheusSantana95/tema-final1-Ansible-Packer/README.md

 - To do that, you need to inform the parameters in the URL, for example: http://localhost:8083/rxnetty/rxnetty/?num1=[InsertFirstNumberHere]&num2=[InsertSecondNumberHere]&op=[InsertOperationHere].
 - To see the Calculator historic, please type: http://localhost:8083/rxnetty/rxnetty/history.
 - To use this application to do math operations, this application just accepts three parameters: num1, num2 and op.
-- To use this application to consult the historic fo your math operations that you`ve made, this application just accepts the paramether: history.
+- To use this application to consult the historic for your math operations that you`ve made, this application just accepts the paramether: history.
 - This application just accepts the following operations: sum, subtract, multiply, division, and pow.